Edward Olivares Preview, Player Props: Royals vs. Tigers

-The Kansas City Royals, including Edward Olivares (.364 slugging percentage in past 10 games, including zero homers), battle starter Tarik Skubal and the Detroit Tigers at Comerica Park, Wednesday at 6:40 PM ET.
+Edward Olivares -- with a slugging percentage of .364 in his past 10 games (including no home runs) -- will be in action for the Kansas City Royals against the Detroit Tigers, with Sawyer Gipson-Long on the hill, on September 28 at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Tigers.
+In his last game he had a hitless showing (0-for-1) against the Tigers.

 Sportsbook Promo Codes